Student Employment Policies

 All students work through Student Employment

 All Wheaton students must be paid through the Student Employment Program for work performed on campus.
 Students must be authorized to work by completing the appropriate work forms (i.e. I-9, W-4, Work Authorization Form and Direct Deposit Form).
+Students and supervisors will receive an email when they are authorized to begin working.
 Please keep in mind that both student employees and supervisors are responsible for submitting and approving hours worked.
 Supervisors must ensure that student employees submit hours worked in a timely manner.
 Students should enter hours on the inside Wheaton time sheet, and supervisors should approve and submit the time sheet to the Payroll Office within the stated Payroll Office deadlines.
 If students are allowed to work unauthorized, or without submitting hours that exceed one pay period, departments will be charged with the affected wages from their non work-study operations budgets.

 Supervisors and students who fail to follow this procedure place the college out of compliance with federal payroll regulations.
 If audited and cited, the college could face significant fines.